smcalilly/smcalilly.github.io/_posts/2024-03-10-untitled-poem.markdown

 it has waves like it was the bottom of the ocean floor
 because once it was the bottom of a green ocean floor
 and the sediment got all wavey under the water
-then the water left the basin and the bottom exposed
+then the water left and the bottom exposed
 to air became a maroon rock
 a billion years later
 the rock is on a mountain where